Isadora607/SiteAndroid/README.md

 # Curiosidades sobre Tecnologia
-## Bem vindo(a) ao meu Primeiro projeto !!
+## Welcome to my first project !!
-### Neste projeto é criado um site inicial (Somente a primeira página) que aborda sobre a História do Mascote Android
+### In this project, a simple website (only featuring the first page) has been created, which addresses the history of how the Android mascot came about.

-Linguagens usadas:
+Languages used:
 + HTML
 + CSS